openstack/governance/reference/tags/assert_follows-standard-deprecation.rst

    the cost is then very related to the number of people using the feature and how dependent they are to that feature.

 #.
-If the deliverable is part of a defcore set, the project will check if the
+If the deliverable is part of an Interop Working Group Guideline, the
-   deprecated feature is part of the exposed capabilities.
-If it is, the obsolescence date (see below) additionally needs to take into account defcore capabilities deprecation schedule.
+   project will check if the deprecated feature is part of the exposed capabilities.
+If it is, the obsolescence date (see below) additionally needs to take into account Interop WG capabilities deprecation schedule.

 #.
 Based on that data, an obsolescence date will be set.
 At the very minimum
    the feature (or API, or configuration option) should be marked deprecated